aristotle-ai/RagaAI-Catalyst/docs/FAQ.md

 )
 ```

-**7. How can I retrieve the status and results of an evaluation experiment?**
+**7. How can I retrieve the result of an evaluation?**

-Retrieve experiment results using this code:
+Retrieve evaluation results using this code snippet:

 ```python
 from ragaai_catalyst import Evaluation